BukiOffor/alephZero-api/README.md

 - `get_block_number()` : get block number when given a hash
 - `sign_and_transfer_azero()` : transfers azero to a given wallet address
 - `get_public_key()` : generates the given public key in bytes, this is useful for verifying signatures.

+>NOTE: All methods were tested and used on the azero mainnet except the transfer_azero().
+The API could not be tested on the testnet because the node endpoints were not responding and i could not run my own node.